-TWIN PEAKS, when it first appeared on TV, was (and still is) considered one of the strangest, most terrifying and surprising works to ever grace network television.
-It is know for many iconic moments, and out-there choices, as well as it’s enduring plot and characters.
-David Lynch’s avant garde style stands out among the legions of television shows in our history for many reasons.
-Indeed, TWIN PEAKS would not be complete without some of the strangest elements included.
-Some such characteristics have their roots, not in Lynchian television, but in old Folktales and superstitions.
+Twin Peaks when it first appeared on TV, was (and still is) considered one of the strangest, most terrifying and surprising works to ever grace network television.
+It is known for many iconic moments, and out-there choices, as well as it’s enduring plot and characters.
+David Lynch’s avant-garde style stands out among the legions of television shows in our history for many reasons.
+Indeed, Twin Peaks would not be complete without some of the strangest elements included.
+Some such characteristics have their roots, not in Lynchian television, but old Folktales and superstitions.
 Some were brought over to America, others already here and all altered by cultural mesh and the simple passage of time.
 Lynch and Frost capitalized on every nightmare-inducing element, from the ominous presence of the owls, to the terrifying and unforgettable Doppelgängers that haunted our dreams – sleeping and waking alike.
 Though this is not an exhaustive list, I’ve tried to hit on some of the most prominently appearing superstitious featured in the series.

 EMAS EHT DNA ENO